mmcdole/gofeed/CONTRIBUTING.md

 takes — no test code required.
 Fixes for reported bugs are conventionally named after the issue, e.g. `issue_217_enclosure_children.xml`.

+JSON input fixtures use `name_expected.json` for the expected result.
+The shared fixture runner in `internal/testutil` gives each fixture a named subtest and checks file reads, parsing, and expected JSON before comparing the full structs.

 If your change affects how format-specific fields map to the universal `Feed` type, the same pattern applies under `testdata/translator/`.